-Non-structural cracks in concrete can be repaired quickly with simple methods and inexpensive materials.
+Hairline cracks in a concrete patio can be repaired quickly with simple methods and inexpensive materials to make it look better.
 This fix effectively blocks weeds, cures the debris problem, and prevents further damage to the patio for years.
+Unfortunately, there is no permanent repair for large cracks in a concrete patio though a fix could last for years.

 Concrete cracks cannot be patched with concrete since concrete contains aggregate rock pieces that are too large to fit in cracks.
 Instead, for cracks up to 1/2-inch wide and 1/4-inch deep, you should use a polymer-based (sanded acrylic-latex) filler that you inject into the crack with a caulking gun and smooth over with a putty knife.
 Such elastomeric fillers have the benefit of allowing the concrete to slightly shift over time while maintaining structural stability.